danieljpost-pro/damsels-assets/README.md

 4. UI updates reactively as subscription data arrives
 5. User actions trigger HTTP reducer calls, which update the database
 6. WebSocket pushes changes back to all subscribed clients

+## Future Features

+- [ ] Display of activities the Player marked as Not Wanted, with ability to remove items from the list
+- [ ] Activity ratings display on activity cards
+- [ ] Aggregate activity ratings visible to help Players choose

 ## Related Layers